-Coronavirus is causing a lot of anxiety and fear.
-As we modify our daily lives to keep everyone as safe as possible, I will still be seeing clients – but now on screen.
+Coronavirus is causing a deluge of anxiety and fear.
+As we modify our daily lives to keep everyone as safe as possible, I will be seeing clients online or outdoors in a local park.

 Coronavirus and mental health

 While we navigate these strange days, here are a few suggestions to help manage your anxiety or depression.

 - Limit your amount of news intake.
 If possible, check in with the latest updates in the morning on TV or in the press and avoid rolling news channels – especially before you go to bed.
 Rolling news makes bad news relentless.

 2. Try and avoid Twitter and other social media with its non-experts, opinions and gossip.

 3. In times of national crisis we are pretty lucky to have the measured tones of the BBC and Sky News.
 Here’s a link to their news pages. https://www.bbc.co.uk/news https://news.sky.com/uk

 4. Just do what you can.
 This crisis is beyond your control and I understand how hard that is for many people to hear, especially those who are driven to try and keep control.
 Just do your bit.
 Check in with the elderly and vulnerable and see if you can help them.